Parallelized Planning-Acting for Efficient LLM-based Multi-Agent Systems in Minecraft: Introduction

 Recent works have demonstrated the potential of LLM-based MAS in various domains.
-MetaGPT~\cite{metagpt} introduces an innovative meta-programming framework to enhance task decomposition and agent collaboration, AgentVerse~\cite{agentverse} improves collaborative performance by orchestrating expert agents, and VillagerAgent~\cite{villager} tackles task dependencies in complex environments using DAG-based task decomposition.
-Despite these advancements, most current frameworks still rely on serialized execution, where planning and acting occur sequentially for each agent.
-This serialized nature creates a substantial bottleneck when handling dynamic information, particularly evident in dynamic settings like Minecraft, where the environment is constantly changing, even without the intervention of agents.
-Although Voyager~\cite{voyager} pioneered LLMs-based agents in Minecraft, its approach, which pauses the game server during LLM interactions, effectively staticizes the dynamic environment, thus failing to fully address the real-time responsiveness needed in such settings.
-Subsequent works in Minecraft agents~\cite{odyssey, steve} have followed this approach, but they also inherit the same limitations.
+AgentVerse~\cite{agentverse} improves collaborative performance by orchestrating expert agents, and VillagerAgent~\cite{villager} tackles task dependencies in complex environments using DAG-based task decomposition.
+Despite these advancements, most current frameworks applied in dynamic environments still rely on serialized execution, where planning and acting occur sequentially for each agent.
+This serialized nature creates a substantial bottleneck when handling dynamic information, particularly evident in dynamic settings like Minecraft, a game that features a vast and diverse world with various terrains, resources and creatures.
+Such an environment serves as an ideal testbed for evaluating the capabilities of MAS in open-world scenarios due to its constant environmental changes and rich interaction possibilities.
+While Voyager~\cite{voyager} pioneered LLM-based agents in Minecraft, it relies on pausing the game server during planning to staticize the environment for the agent in order to prevent interference from environmental changes.
+However, in real-world dynamic environments, especially in multi-agent systems, it is not feasible to halt the actions of other agents while one agent is planning.
+This limitation hinders real-time interaction and reduces the system's adaptability to sudden environmental changes or incoming information from other agents during LLM invocations.